End of Season One: Piranhas, “Utah’s Destroyer”

 “Nelson will arrive back in the web of the Utah Desert.
 I am waiting for Spade to inform us when Nelson appears.”

-“The Owl ring may remain lost, a repeat of destiny.
+“The Scarlet Owl ring may remain lost, a repeat of destiny.
 First, Bermuda’s jaw of the North Atlantic Ocean and, second, the canyon’s fin of the Western Utah desert, though that would be a double tragedy with multiple folds of families and lives destroyed, including Mouse.”

 “Bring me Ivory.”